District Commission Members

 The Kentucky Fish and Wildlife Commission as it is known today was established in 1944.
 The nine-member board is comprised of volunteers who serve four-year terms after being nominated by licensed hunters and anglers, appointed by the Governor, and confirmed by the Kentucky Senate.
 The Commission meets at least quarterly in Frankfort, and otherwise as needed.
 Commission members promote fish and wildlife conservation while representing the interests of anglers and hunters.
 The Commission oversees the Commissioner (agency head) and budget of the Kentucky Department of Fish and Wildlife Resources, and recommends all hunting, fishing and boating regulations for approval by the General Assembly.
 Legislators must approve all recommendations before they become law.

-First District Counties: Ballard, Caldwell, Calloway, Carlisle, Christian, Crittenden, Fulton, Graves, Hickman, Livingston, Lyon, McCracken, Marshall, and Trigg counties.
+First District Counties: Ballard, Caldwell, Calloway, Carlisle, Christian, Crittenden, Fulton, Graves, Hickman, Livingston, Lyon, Marshall, McCracken, and Trigg counties.

 Robin Floyd